-When she is not assessing individuals, giving dietary advice or doing research, she enjoys writing for different online magazines and news forum.
+When she is not assessing individuals, giving dietary advice or doing lecturing, she is writing for different online magazines and news forum.
 She has written nutrition-related articles for The Conversation, which is an independent source of news and views, sourced from the academic and research community.
-She has also contributed to blog posts and articles for BBC, HuffPost, Thrive Magazine, LifeHack and more.
-Some of her articles have been republished in The Independent News and Yahoo News.
+She gained over 350,000 readers in a year!

 What People Say

 Tai was the lead speaker at our event ‘The Healthy Woman Forum’ in Bulgaria.
 Tai delivered a powerful, passionate and informative message in a way that was both interactive and insightful.
 Those that attended said they felt comfortable asking her questions relating to diet and nutrition which speaks volumes about her ability to connect and engage with the audience.
-It was a great event and everyone that attended left having gained knowledge and practical advice that they were able to implement in their day to day lives thanks to Tai.A.
-Obeng (Founder of The Ladies Meeting Ministry)
+It was a great event and everyone that attended left having gained knowledge and practical advice that they were able to implement in their day to day lives thanks to Tai.Dr A. Obeng (Medical Doctor)

 Tai was an absolute dream to work with.
 She made the study possible with her incredible knowhow and her willingness to walk equivalent of 2 marathons during her fieldwork!F. E-Roberts (Former Public Health Manager – Healthy Environment)

 Tai joined the Solent Nutrition programme for a guest lecture this academic year following a recommendation from two of my final year students.
 Tai provided a fantastic insight into her career to date and explored her work in nutrition education.
 The session was a complete success and the students were really inspired by the depth & breadth of knowledge Tai shared with them.
 I look forward to inviting Tai back to our programme next year!Dr S. Hillier (Course Lead, Solent University)